Income Tax

 Cross Border Workers

-From 2010 onwards an individual will be deemed present in the State if he/she is present at any time during the day, for 2009 (and prior years) the individual needed to be present at the end of the day in order to qualify for the relief.
+An individual will be deemed to be present in the State if he/she is present at any time during the day.

 For Non-domiciled individuals